Dr Ben Jansen BSc is CEO of Déhora Consultancy Group and founder and Chairman of Stichting Time Design

-This was certainly different in the past.
+This was certainly different from the past.
 Then it was about collective, highly ideologically-tinted preferences.
 Philosopher Sir Thomas More argued for a six-hour working day back in 1516, for instance.
-Such a day should be sufficient for acquiring the essential goods.
+Such a day should be sufficient for acquiring essential goods.
 The Argentine-German doctor and writer Esther Vilar argued in the last century for a collective five-hour working day, on the grounds that it was necessary to achieve a better division of paid and unpaid work.

 In light of that it’s good to consider the experiments which have been carried out for years in the Scandinavian countries.
 There in particular it’s about the six-hour working day.
 The Swedish government is currently amassing experience with this in a creative manner.
-There employees can earn a full-time salary in five days of six hours each, rather than eight hours.
+These employees can earn a full-time salary in five days of six hours each, rather than eight hours.